-Deciding when to file can be confusing enough, as you attempt to juggle the many variables that determine your optimal plan.
-Yet plenty of misinformation persists around this topic, making it even more difficult to navigate this complex decision.
+Deciding when to file can be confusing enough as you attempt to juggle the many variables that determine your optimal plan.
+Yet plenty of misinformation persists around this topic, making it even more challenging to navigate this complex decision.

 That’s when having someone on your side really makes the difference.

-Our clients count on us to firmly understand their financial blueprints — better than they could possibly understand themselves.
-They trust us to establish financial plans today, with a vision of tomorrow, so they can enjoy the promise of retirement just as they’ve always imagined.
+Our clients count on us to firmly understand their financial blueprints — allowing us to help establish financial plans today with a vision of tomorrow, so they can enjoy the promise of retirement just as they’ve always imagined.

-To help you do the same, here are the seven most pervasive myths about Social Security, as well as the truths that will help you achieve more in retirement.
+To help you do the same, here are the seven most pervasive myths about Social Security, as well as the truths that can help you achieve more in retirement.

 - Social Security won’t be around when I need it.